Tips

 • Brussels Sprouts : Tips from Seed to Harvest – These nutritious miniature cabbages are often under celebrated and even disliked.
 Don’t give up on them though!
 It is well worth noting that often store bought Brussels sprouts are picked too early – it shows in their bitter flavor and tough texture.
 Picking them fresh from the farm or garden after a few frosts sweetens the flavor and makes them tender, offering a whole different experience!
 Read more →

-• Cabbage: All About It… – In the fall, the farm is inundated with cabbage!
-It is delicious and nutritious and abundant so get acquainted with it here!
+• Cabbage: All About It – Throughout the season, the farm is inundated with cabbage!
+It is delicious and nutritious and abundant so get acquainted with it here.
 Read more →

 • Celeriac: All About It – Celeriac, or celery root, is a variety of celery grown for its root.
 It has a creamy white inside beneath its gnarly, brown outside.
 Read more →